IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/storage/storage-account/local-user/README.md

 ### Parameter: `storageAccountName`

 The name of the parent Storage Account.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string